-How else is open culture defined?
+How else is it defined?

-Open culture as a concept may also refer to a broader social and political movement focused on opening access to cultural artifacts and resources.
+As a concept, it should be noted that open culture can also refer to a broader social and political movement focused on opening access to cultural artifacts and resources.
 Open culture advocates, for example, will champion things like the use of Creative Commons licenses for making creative works more accessible, the digitization of texts so they’re accessible to new audiences and the visually impaired, the funding of institutions like the Internet Archive that democratize access to cultural artifacts, and legislation that curtails excessive copyright protections.

-An open culture is rewarding—and challenging
+An open organizational culture is rewarding—and challenging

-Employees at all levels of an organization can benefit from working in an environment that supports an open culture.
+Employees at all levels of an organization can benefit from working in an environment that supports an open organizational culture.
 They know that achievement matters more than title, so the best ideas win and the best projects succeed.
-They use collective rather than hierarchical decision-making to inform their work.
+They also use collective rather than hierarchical decision-making to inform their work.

 Company leaders must be open and transparent, allowing for the free exchange of information and ideas.
 And they must openly make mistakes—and own those mistakes—so employees can feel safe to do the same.

-By embracing the values and principles that represent an open culture, leaders can better tap into the knowledge of their associates, allow for new and creative ways to collaborate with customers and vendors, and create stronger outcomes for all.
+By embracing the values and principles that represent an open organizational culture, company leaders can better tap into the knowledge of their associates, allow for new and creative ways to collaborate with customers and vendors, and create stronger outcomes for all.